ElectronicStructureLibrary/flook/README.md

 Now comes the worst part.

-@lib consists intrinsically of 4 libraries,
+flook consists intrinsically of 4 libraries,
 1. Lua library (`-llua`),
 2. fortran to Lua interface (`-lflu`),
 3. basic fortran Lua interaction layer (`-laotus`),
-4. @lib (`-lflook`).
+4. flook (`-lflook`).

 I thank [Harald Klimach](https://bitbucket.org/haraldkl) which hosts the required lower level libraries for direct Lua interaction.

 Currently I do not have time to reduce these to fewer libraries but PR are always appreciated!

-In order to link properly to @lib you can use this template (`Makefile`) for for include statements and library linking (note that you should _not_ switch the order of these statements):
+In order to link properly to flook you can use this template (`Makefile`) for for include statements and library linking (note that you should _not_ switch the order of these statements):

     FLOOK_PATH  = /path/to/flook/parent